Martin Short

-Early life
+Early life and education

-Short was born on March 26, 1950, in Hamilton, Ontario, the youngest of five children of Olive Grace (née Hayter; 1913–1968), a concertmistress of the Hamilton Symphony Orchestra, and Charles Patrick Short (1909–1970), a corporate executive with Stelco, a Canadian steel company.
-He and his siblings were raised as Catholics.
-He had three older brothers, David (now deceased), Michael, and Brian, and one older sister, Nora.
-Short's father was an Irish Catholic emigrant from Crossmaglen, South Armagh in the north of Ireland, who came to North America as a stowaway during the Irish War of Independence.
-Short's mother was of English and Irish descent.
-She encouraged his early creative endeavours.
+Short was born Martin Hayter Short on March 26, 1950, in Hamilton, Ontario, the youngest of five children of Olive Grace (née Hayter; 1913–1968), a Canadian-born (of English and Irish descent) concertmistress at the Hamilton Symphony Orchestra, and Charles Patrick Short (1909–1970), a corporate executive at the Canadian steel company Stelco who had emigrated from Crossmaglen, County Armagh, Northern Ireland as a stowaway during the Irish War of Independence.
+Short has spoken openly about his father's struggles with alcoholism.

+Short and his siblings—three older brothers, David, Michael, and Brian, and one older sister, Nora—were raised as Catholics.
 His eldest brother, David, was killed in a car accident in Montréal in 1962 when Short was 12.
-His mother died of cancer in 1968, his father two years later of complications from a stroke.

-Short attended Westdale Secondary School and graduated from McMaster University with a Bachelor of Arts degree in Social Work in 1971.
+Encouraged by his mother in his early creative endeavours, Short attended Westdale Secondary School and then graduated from McMaster University with a Bachelor of Arts degree in Social Work in 1971.
+In the meantime, his mother died of cancer in 1968; his father died two years later, of complications from a stroke.

+His brother, Michael, would go on to become a comedy writer, also spending time at Second City Television (SCTV), and is a 17-time nominee and three-time winner of an Emmy Award for comedy sketch writing.

 Career

-Early career
+1972–1976: Early theatrical and Canadian television work

-When Short graduated from McMaster University, he intended to pursue a career in social work; however, he became interested in acting once he was cast in a Toronto production of Godspell that same year.
-Among other members of that production's cast were Victor Garber, Gilda Radner, Eugene Levy, Dave Thomas, and Andrea Martin; Paul Shaffer was the musical director.
-Short stated in the documentary Love, Gilda that he and Gilda Radner dated each other on and off during that time.
+Just as Short was about to graduate from McMaster University, he moved to Toronto with the intention of temporarily giving acting a shot, rather than immediately pursuing a career in social work.
+Right away, in March 1972, he landed his first piece of paid work as an actor, playing a plastic credit card inside a woman's purse in a Chargex television commercial.
+He was then cast by Stephen Schwartz for the new 1972 production of the Broadway hit Godspell at Toronto's Royal Alexandra Theatre.
+Among other members of that production's cast were Victor Garber, Gilda Radner, Eugene Levy, Dave Thomas, Andrea Martin, Jayne Eastwood, and Gerry Salsberg.
+Paul Shaffer was the musical director.
+As stated by Short in his 2014 memoir, as well as in the 2018 documentary Love, Gilda, he and Gilda Radner dated each other on and off during that time.